High Holy Days 5786

 Beside Divided Waters

-In this time of division all around us, we will engage the High Holy Days with a mind toward rooting deeper, reaching higher, and connecting with each other at root and branch levels.
-How can we flourish?
-How can we stand strong for justice, with just enough bend so as not to break?
-How can we delve deep to be sustained by waters that are well beyond the divided streams surrounding us?
+This year we enter the High Holy Days with a mind toward rooting deeper, reaching higher, and connecting with each other at root and branch levels.
+How can we engage our roots to hold us firmly?
+How can we stand strong for justice, with enough bend so as not to break?
+How can we be sustained by waters that are deeper than the divided streams rushing past?
 How can we weep like willows, and still flower and give fruit to this world?

-This year we lean into the words of Psalm 1: Those who resist the counsel of the wicked shall be like trees planted beside waters of division – thriving, giving fruit in its season, bearing leaves that don’t fade.
+Together we will lean into the words of Psalm 1: Those who resist the counsel of the wicked shall be like trees planted beside waters of division – thriving, giving fruit in its season, bearing leaves that don’t fade.

 Our very musical, creative, heartfelt services will include:

-Justice Service, Healing Service, Yizkor Service, and Neilah Service on Yom Kippur Day
+• Yom Kippur offerings that include a Justice Service, a Healing Service, a Yizkor Service, and a Neilah Service

-Family Services on both Rosh Hashanah and Yom Kippur mornings
+• Family Services on both Rosh Hashanah morning and Yom Kippur morning

 Join us to welcome the High Holy Days.
 Our ritual is musical, creative, and unorthodox.
 Services will take place at Ner Shalom, and all major services will also be available on Zoom.